Why was EoTR Foreign Languages for Kids started?

 Have a great attitude and lots of patience Teachers and parents should always provide encouragement to students – this builds confident and strong leaders.

-Inform and Plan Give the instructor advance notice of any extended class leave.
+Inform and Plan Provide instructor advance notice of any extended class leave.
 Plan to practice missed vocabulary – this can be done through take home assignments, online aids provided, connecting with another family, etc. (Please note, that make up classes are not offered when classes are missed)

-Communication Communication is necessary!
-Share any in class or at home concerns with the director or instructor that may affect the learning.
+Communication Share any in class or at home concerns with the director or instructor that may affect the learning.